gauravjoshi10/VR_HomeDesign/README.md

 Knowledge of HTML and Javascript is must.

 # Software Required
-VS Code Editor, Google Chrom
+VS Code Editor, Google Chrome